 Step 2.
 Select Size

-If you plan to carry-on only, you’ll need a bag 40 litres or less.
+If you plan to carry-on only, you’ll need a bag 40 liters or less.
 In fact, even if you’re not planning to carry on, I still wouldn’t go for a bag much bigger.
 You want to feel comfortable, but this is a good chance to decide what makes you comfortable and not just take everything ‘just in case‘.

 3 x t-shirts, trekking shirt, formal shirt, a pair of cufflinks, jeans, trekking pants, 5 x underwear, 4 x socks, set of pyjamas, fleece lined jacket, thermal underwear, beanie, hat, 13inch Macbook Pro, external harddrive, compact camera, Amazon Kindle, electronic language dictionary, cell phone, charges and cables, lots of toiletries, a -10C down sleeping bag, rain jacket, plastic poncho, flip flops, Gortex hiking boots, Moleskine and pen, and much more.